cysouw/diathesis/text/c06_adverbials.md

 Depictive secondary predicates are typically manner adverbials.
 They appear in valency-reducing diatheses, typically resulting in intransitive constructions as a result.
 This behavior draws obvious parallels with reflexive diatheses.
 However, it remain unclear to me whether there is a deeper connection between reflexive and adverbial diatheses or whether this parallel is a superficial side effect of some other syntactic properties.
 Depictive secondary predicates can also be expressed by participles, so there is a close connection to diatheses with light-verb and participles (see [@sec:participles-secondary-predicates]).

-Resultative secondary predicates arguably form a new verb together with the main predicate, i.e. *leer* and *kaufen* form a new verb *leerkaufen* in which the first part *leer-* is separable, just like with prepositional preverbs ('Partikelverben' in German grammar, see [@sec:preverbs-prefixes-particles]).
+Resultative adverbs arguably form a new verb together with the main predicate, i.e. *leer* and *kaufen* form a new verb *leerkaufen* in which the first part *leer-* is separable, just like with prepositional preverbs ('Partikelverben' in German grammar, see [@sec:preverbs-prefixes-particles]).
 Similar to the generalisation with preverbs (see [@sec:preverbs-always-accusative]), diatheses with resultative secondary predicates almost always lead to transitive constructions with a nominative and an accusative argument (or alternatively an accusative reflexive).
 This parallellism reinforces the impression that resultative adverbs should probably better be considered together with preverbs as discussed in the previous chapter.

+There are five diatheses that seem prominent enough to be given a German name.
+I propose the following names for these:

+- ~~[SBJ › Ø] Wertungsverbativ~~ (see [@sec:adverbial-reflexive-drop])
+- ~~[OBJ › SBJ › Ø] Wertungsantikausativ~~ (see [@sec:adverbial-reflexive-transitive-anticausative]ff.)
+- ~~[PBJ › Ø] Adverb Antiresultativ~~ (see [@sec:adverbs-antiresultative]ff.)
+- ~~[ADJ › OBJ] Adverb Applikativ~~ (see [@sec:adverbials-applicative]ff.)
+- ~~[ADJ › OBJ › ADJ] Adverb Vollapplikativ~~ (see [@sec:adverbial-full-applicative])

 ## Delimiting adverbial arguments